dgrtwo/dgrtwo.github.com/_posts/2016-02-12-why-I-use-ggplot2.md

 ### Conclusion: Challenge me

-Jeff makes the claim, in this post and elsewhere, that ggplot2 is restrictive: that there is some superset of graphs that cannot be expressed.
+Jeff makes the claim, in this post and elsewhere, that ggplot2 is restrictive: that there is some superset of graphs that cannot be expressed in ggplot2 but can in base plotting.
 I'm skeptical of this, simply because I've been looking for such a graph in several years of professional ggplot2 use and it's pretty rare to run into one.[^twoaxes] I have, however, found a rather extraordinary range of things you *can* express in them.
 For instance, consider this gganimation:

 ![kernel density estimation](http://varianceexplained.org/images/grammargraphics.jpg)